yankeeinlondon/kind-error/README.md

      throw InvalidRequest("oh no!", { url: "https://google.com" }); // valid
      ```

-    Now we've addressed the `url` constraint and the error will be produced without any issue.
+    Now we've addressed the `url` constraint we _optionally_ can also specify a "method".

      ```ts
+     throw InvalidRequest("oh no!", { url: "https://google.com", method: "put" }); // valid
+     ```

+    The type system will require that you use one of the valid values for the `method` property should you choose to set it.

+    ```ts
     throw InvalidRequest("oh no!", { url: "https://google.com", color: "red" }); // invalid
     ```

-    By default a `KindErrorType` is _strict_ about the properties it allows for.
-This means that if you want to add a `color` property you'd have to have included it in the schema for the type.
-You can, however, add optional parameters to a type so that `color` is not required but _can_ be included if so desired.
+    A `KindErrorType` is typically _strict_ about the properties it allows for.
+This means that if you want to add a `color` property you'd have to have included it in the schema for the error type.

 ## Partial Application